How Life Formed on the Earth

 A classic experiment in 1953 has dominated thinking about how amino acids might have formed

-In addition to the Miller experiment, it is possible to make amino acid in other ways, such as in volcano vents.
+Fortunately, it turns out to be pretty easy to make amino acids in other ways.
+For example, they should have formed in the hot sea vents where volcanoes were erupting.
 More curiously, they are observed in interstellar clouds, and they have also been created in the laboratory with experiments that recreate the conditions in interstellar gas clouds where stars form.
 It is possible that they were created in this way external to Earth and brought to the planet in the rain of interstellar material that has continued (although diminished) from its birth to the present.
+It is likely that life formed from combining molecules that developed in all these ways.
 Good!
 We seem to have a number of ways of getting started.

 2.)
 Make molecules that can harness energy and replicate themselves

 Amino acids are relatively simple.
 They have none of the aspects of life - they are just raw materials, like bricks for a skyscraper.
 Given the complexity of what had to happen next, it is not surprising that it has eluded us almost completely.
-It is possible (C. DeDuve, Vital Dust) that the next step was to harness energy, by building complex molecules that can store chemical energy and release it through chemical reactions (these reactions are called fermentation and, yes, the process that converts sugars to drinking alcohol is one of them).
+C. DeDuve (Vital Dust) suggests that it should be to harness energy, by building complex molecules that can store chemical energy and release it through chemical reactions (these reactions are called fermentation and, yes, the process that converts sugars to drinking alcohol is one of them).
 The other key to making life is to form molecules from amino acids that "replicate" themselves, that is, encourage the formation of identical molecules to themselves.
 As soon as we have molecules that harness energy and can make copies of themselves, we set in motion the "natural selection" engine.
 The molecules that survive well in a given environment will stay around to make more replicas of themselves, and will come to dominate the chemicals in that environment.

 |Proteins - made of amino acids - are the main building material for living organisms but cannot reproduce.
 RNA (ribonucleic acid) was essential for that function.
 RNA organizes itself into long strings that encode a sequence of proteins, giving the plans for an organism, and can duplicate itself to allow new copies of the organism to be produced.
 To the right, an RNA molecule. (from Morehead Planetarium and Science Center http://www.moreheadplanetarium.org/index.cfm?fuseaction=page&filename=dna_preview.html)|